 Chris Adler was born in Washington, DC on November 23, 1972.
-As a toddler, Chris began playing with broken sticks from his backyard on his parents coffee cans.
-As he grew he studied years of piano with his mother, saxophone and acoustic guitar before settling on playing bass for several high school bands and recording projects.
+Through middle school Chris learned alto saxophone and acoustic guitar before settling on studying bass guitar.
+Through high school and college, Chris performed in multiple bands and recording projects.

 Once in college at Virginia Commonwealth University beginning in 1990 Chris quickly met up with musicians in the local area (Richmond, VA).
 Chris played bass on several records and toured the U.S. from ’91-’94.
-When at home, Chris tinkered with his first “trading post” drum kit in his apartment bed room while the neighbors were at work, but nothing serious developed until the end of 1994.
-In September of that year, Chris met back up with several members of his freshman dorm year experience interested in starting a band.
+When at home, Chris tinkered with his first “trading post” drum kit in his apartment bedroom while the neighbors were at work.
+In September of 1994, Chris met back up with several members of his freshman dorm year experience interested in starting a band.
 A bass player was already in the mix, so Chris decided to put the bass back in the case and turn to the drums full-time.
-The learning curve was extreme for the progressive metal act, soon to be named, "Burn the Priest."

-It wasn’t long before the big players came knocking and in September of 2003 the band signed to Epic/Sony records.
+It wasn’t long before the big players in the industry came knocking and in September of 2003 the band signed to Epic/Sony records.
 The bands fan base continued to multiply as the band spent the better part of the next 12 months on the road and now had 4 videos in rotation on MTV2.
-Chris was now well known in the scene for his playing ability and was termed “a landmark to judge all extreme players by" by Modern Drummer.
+Chris was now well known in the scene for his playing ability and was termed “a landmark to judge all extreme players.

 In 2005 Chris was asked, and performed at the prestigious Modern Drummer festival, his performance garnered a standing ovation at the event and landed him on the ‘Best of’ Modern Drummer Festival DVD in 2008.

-Chris is well known for his footwork and unique rhythmic choices, which are once again represented well here, but the drumming on this album also showcases a significant growth in his hand speed and dexterity.
-Never satisfied, 'wrath' represents a balanced and intense effort to push into new ground and evolve as a player.
+Chris is well known for his footwork and unique rhythmic choices, which are once again represented well here, but the drumming on this album also showcases a significant growth in his grasp of the instrument including dynamics, dexterity and a further understanding of polyrhythms and syncopated rhythmic structures.